alex-nehls/rolland/docs/source/how_to/different_tracks.rst

 Compare Different Tracks
 =========================
 This example demonstrates how to set up and run a basic simulation using the Rolland library to calculate the frequency response of different railway tracks.
+The example includes continuous and discrete tracks with different with a single or double layer.
+See :cite:`thompson2024j` for more information.

 .. code-block:: python